 Our Disease Focus

-Rocket Pipeline
+Our Pipeline

 Hematology

-FA is a rare, genetic disorder affecting DNA repair.
+FA is a rare genetic disorder affecting DNA repair.
 Approximately two-thirds of FA cases are caused by genetic defects in the FANCA gene, which results in the FA subtype known as FA Complementation Group A (FA-A).
 FA patients may develop bone marrow failure (very low blood counts), cancers of the blood or other cancers.

 RP-L201 is a gene therapy product containing autologous (patient-derived) hematopoietic stem cells (HSCs) that have been genetically modified with a lentiviral vector to contain a functional copy of the ITGB2 gene.
-In an early-stage clinical trial, RP-L201 has been shown to increase levels of CD18, correcting the deficiency that is a hallmark of the disease.

-PKD is a rare, genetic blood disorder.
+PKD is a rare genetic blood disorder.
 PKD is caused by a defect in the PKLR gene which is responsible for energy production in red blood cells (RBCs).
 RBCs carry oxygen to the rest of the body.
 When the PKLR gene has a defect, RBCs are limited in their ability to produce energy and remain intact.
 As a result, patients with PKD frequently have anemia, chronic fatigue, yellowing of the skin and eyes (jaundice) and enlarged spleens.

 RP-L301 is a gene therapy product containing autologous (patient-derived) hematopoietic stem cells (HSCs) that have been genetically modified with a lentiviral vector to contain a functional copy of the PKLR gene.
 RP-L301 has the potential to correct multiple disease elements associated with PKD.
 Due to the number of patients who could benefit from RP-L301, Rocket’s PKD program has the potential to become its largest lentiviral vector program.